sfakam/clickhouse-schemaflow-visualizer/README.md

 ## 🔧 How It Works

 The application analyzes ClickHouse table structures by querying system tables:
-- `system.tables` to get tables in each database
+- `system.tables` to get tables in each database and determine their types

 Relationships between tables are determined based on column names:
 - Direction of data flow is determined automatically for:
   - distributed tables
   - materialized views
+  - replicated tables
-  - tables
+  - regular tables
+  - dictionaries

 ## 👨‍💻 Development